2019 North Texas Mean Green football team: Preseason

+Coaching changes

+Offensive coordinator, Graham Harrell left for USC and be the replacement for Kliff Kingsbury.
+Graham was "a master of the film" and proponent of the "Air Raid" offense.
+Eastern Washington offensive coordinator Bodie Reeder join edNorth Texas as offensive coordinator.

 Recruiting

-The highest ranked 2019 recruits were listed as three stars: DeShawn Gaddie (Cornerback) at 0.8473 (247sports.com), brothers Gabriel & Grayson Murphy (Outside Linebacker) at 0.8463 (247sports.com) and Khatib Lyles (Wide Receiver) at 0.8463 (247sports.com).
+The highest ranked 2019 recruits were listed as three stars: DeShawn Gaddie (cornerback) at 0.8473 (247sports.com), brothers Gabriel & Grayson Murphy (outside linebacker) at 0.8463 (247sports.com) and Khatib Lyles (wide receiver) at 0.8463 (247sports.com).
 The team had 19 three-star recruits, none of which were listed on ESPN 300.
 247Sports, ESPN and Rivals all ranked UNT’s signing class as the best in the conference.